nbovee/flatbox/rev5b-pcb/README.md

 Solder the jumpers for L3 & R3 at the locations they will be used (jumpers are located on the rear of the board).

+For the firmware you probably want to use [GP2040-CE](https://gp2040-ce.info/).
+Go to the [GP2040-CE downloads page](https://gp2040-ce.info/#/download) and get the UF2 file for Flatbox rev5.
+Do not get the file for the Waveshare RP2040-Zero, even though your stick uses it (it has a different pinout).

+To flash the firmware, connect the board to a computer with a USB cable, then press the RESET button while holding the BOOT button on the RP2040-Zero.
+A drive named "RPI-RP2" should appear.
+Copy the UF2 file you downloaded to that drive.
+That's it.

-You don't have to use the [code](../firmware-rp2040) included here, you can use any other RP2040-compatible firmware.
-The included firmware works with the PS3 and PC.
-The rev 5 firmware is still applicable.
+(Of course you can also use any other RP2040-compatible firmware if you want.)

 To flash the firmware, connect the board to a computer with a USB cable, then press the RESET button while holding the BOOT button on the RP2040-Zero.
 A drive named "RPI-RP2" should appear.
 Copy the [flatbox-rev5.uf2](firmware/flatbox-rev5.uf2) file to that drive.
 That's it.